xwen99/xwen99.github.io/_pages/about.md

 I am a senior undergraduate student majored in Computer Science at Tongji University, supervised by [Prof. Yin Wang](http://web.eecs.umich.edu/~yinw/).
 Besides, I am an intern at the Visual Computing Group of ByteDance AI Lab since Jan.
 2020, supervised by [Dr. Jie Shao](https://www.linkedin.com/in/jieshao/).
 I also have close research relationship with [Bingchen Zhao](http://info.zhaobc.me/).

-My research interests include but not limited to:
+I am determined to equip computers with the same visual capabilities as humans (perceiving & reasoning).
+To build intelligent machines that can not only perceive the visual world, but also tackle challenging reasoning problems under uncertainty, I pursue the answers via studies of Computer Vision, Machine Learning, and Interdisciplinary Data Science (CV & NLP).

+More speciﬁcally, I am interested in designing scalable learning algorithms to form structured representations of the visual world in multiple modalities to analyze massive video datasets with complex structures.
+In particular, I eager to advance methods in the following research areas:

-- Video Understanding
+- Structured Video Understanding
-- Computer Vision and Deep Learning
-- (Multi-Modal) Self-Supervised Representation Learning
+- Multi-Modal/Self-Supervised Representation Learning
-- Computer Graphics
+- Long-Term Video Semantic Understanding

+Besides, I am also open to other relevant interesting topics, such as Image Processing, 3D Vision, and Computer Graphics, etc.

-I am seeking a Ph.D. (or MSc by research) position starting from 2021 fall.
+**I am seeking a Ph.D. (or MSc by research) position starting from 2021 fall.**

 ## News